 While you’re here, please check out my Talks and Posters section, where I have uploaded a number of recent presentations to an interactive slideshare program.

-Publications completed or submitted:
+Publications completed or in revision:

 Germain, R. M., J. T. Weir, and B. Gilbert.
 2016.
 Species coexistence: macroevolutionary patterns and the contingency of historical interactions.
 Proceedings of the Royal Society: B 283:20160047